Melimet/CyberSecProject/README.md

 4. Install project dependencies with `npm install`

-5. Install frontend & backend dependencies via using command `npm run install`.

-6. Start the project by running command `npm run start`.
+5. Start the project by running command `npm run start`.
 The app opens up in http://localhost:3000/.
 Backend is hosted on http://localhost:3001/.
 You can now play around with the project.
 Usernames and passwords are stored in `.backend/src/users.json`.